TL;DR: Is Granola AI Worth It in 2026?

 For a long time, Granola had two simple plans.
 One was free and one was $10 per month.
 Then they switched that up to a four-plan structure.
 Since testing Granola, though, they’ve changed their pricing structure a third time.

-Now, they’ve scrapped the Individual plan and have a total of 3 plans:
+Now, they’ve scrapped both the Individual and Pro plans and have a total of 3 plans:

 Granola AI's pricing as of January 2026